Christine Kiff Apgar

 All of the research in Dr. Ormsbee’s lab has a focus on improving human performance.
 Current and upcoming research projects include investigating which macronutrients are most appropriate to consume at night before bed, the impact of multi-ingredient dietary supplements on performance and body composition in both athletes and sedentary obese people, and their role in preventing exercise-induced muscle damage in athletes.
 Future studies include the role of resistance exercise and protein intake to improve ostesarcopenic obesity and performance in breast cancer survivors and in HIV patients (collaborative efforts with the University of Kwa-Zulu Natal in Durban, South Africa).

-Dr. Panton’s research interests are in strength training and the effects on the physiological measurements of strength, blood pressure, cholesterol, body composition, and functional outcomes of healthy elderly adults and chronically diseased populations.
-Her recent research has focused on the effects of strength training in women with Fibromyalgia.
+Dr. Panton’s research interests are in the area of exercise training and its effects on body composition, muscular strength and functional outcomes of healthy older adults and chronically diseased populations.
+Her recent research has focused on the effects of resistance training and functional impact training in women breast cancer survivors.

 Quinchun Rao, PhD